Statik-Metrics/Statik-Website/README.md

 * Visit [http://localhost:3000](http://localhost:3000) in your browser

 You can choose an alternative port by setting the PORT environmental variable.
 Running something like `PORT=8080 node server.js` should work.

+Alternatively, if you'd like a ready-made development environment you could look into [this](https://github.com/markdunphy/node-mongo-vagrant) vagrant box.